CANARIE Research Software Program Competitive Funding Call 2b: Research Software Re-Use at the Platform Level

 Please note: the Call 2b is now closed.

 About CANARIE’s Research Software Program

-CANARIE has been investing in the development of software to support scientific research since 2007.
-In its last mandate (2012-15), CANARIE funded the development of nearly 70 research software tools.
-These tools enable Canadian scientists to analyze, visualize and share immense volumes of research data, transforming data into knowledge and insights that contribute to Canada’s economic and social development.
+CANARIE has been investing in the development of software to support academic research since 2007.
+Since the program’s inception, more than 100 research software tools have been funded and made available for re-use by researchers.
+These tools enable Canadian researchers to analyze, visualize and share immense volumes of data, transforming that data into knowledge and insights that contribute to Canada’s economic and social development.

 - Provide software tools to Canadian researchers to reduce time to discovery.

 - Allow researchers to make effective use of Canadian digital infrastructure.

 - Promote re-use of tools to minimize the costs of software development prior to the start of research.